 Irish Farm Broth is a substantial meal in one and traditionally made with lamb or mutton each serving is topped with a floury boiled potato.

-One of the great things about this meal is that it can kept overnight in a large pot for 2nd servings the next day.
-Like traditional Irish stew this soup is best served during the cold months of the year.
+One of the great things about this meal is that it can be kept overnight in a large pot for 2nd servings the next day.
+Like traditional Irish stew, this soup is best served during the cold months of the year.

 The ingredients for making Irish Farm House Broth